Vanessa Cárdenas

 Vanessa María Cárdenas Bravo (born May 4, 1981) is a Venezuelan model and beauty pageant titleholder.
-She was the official representative of Venezuela at the Miss World 2000 pageant in London, United Kingdom on November 30, 2000.
+She was the representative of Venezuela at the Miss World 2000 pageant in London, United Kingdom on November 30, 2000.
 She was born in Maracaibo, Venezuela, the daughter of Chilean Sonia Bravo, a delegate of the 1968 Miss Chile pageant, who won the title of Miss Objetivo International 1968 in São Paulo, Brazil.